 It sounds so ridiculously easy that it’s crazy to say no to that.

 Yesterday my kitchen was a complete mess.
 Even entering the kitchen was quite a challenge.
 I felt ashamed to live like that.
-Then I realised how fruitless my urges of guilt were so I told myself that I will clean thoroughly ONLY ONE counter out of the two.
+Then I realized how fruitless my urges of guilt were so I told myself that I would clean thoroughly ONLY ONE counter out of the two.
 How hard is it to clean ONLY ONE counter?
 So i did that.
 I cleaned the counter leaving it spotless and shiny.
-And today seeing that contrast between the counters literally urges me to clean that other counter.
+And today is seeing that contrast between the counters urges me to clean that other counter.